HomeBlog

 Think about it from a guest's perspective.
 They just watched a beautiful ceremony, maybe enjoyed cocktail hour, got hyped for the grand entrance — and now they're sitting down for 45–60 minutes.
 The energy drops.
 Conversations stall.
 People start wondering when the dancing starts.

 That's not a problem with your guests.
 That's a pacing problem.
-And it's solvable.
+And it's 100% solvable.

 Most couples plan toasts "during dinner," but they don't think about when during dinner.
 There's a big difference between:

 My recommendation: plan toasts between the salad/appetizer and the main course, or right as the main course is being cleared.
-That way there's a natural pause, people have food in their stomachs, and the toast becomes a welcome break, not an interruption.
+That way there's a natural pause, people have food in their stomachs, and the toast becomes a welcome break — not an interruption.

 I also keep a gentle clock on toasts.
-Not in a rude way — I let speakers know ahead of time that 3–4 minutes is the sweet spot.
+Not in a rude way — I just let speakers know ahead of time that 3–4 minutes is the sweet spot.
 Long enough to be meaningful, short enough that the room stays locked in.

 Between dinner moments — after a toast wraps up, before the next course, during a lull — I'll drop in a subtle music shift.
 Maybe the playlist moves from acoustic covers to something slightly warmer and more rhythmic.
 Nothing jarring.
 Just enough that the room feels different without knowing exactly why.

-Build a bridge to dancing
+Build a Bridge to Dancing

 Here's how I build that bridge:

-1. Last 10 minutes of dinner: music tempo and energy creep up slightly.
+1. Last 10 minutes of dinner: Music tempo and energy creep up slightly.
 Still background level, but the vibe shifts.

 2. Cake cutting or special moment: I use this as the "pivot point" — the energy turns up a notch, people stand, there's movement.

-3. First dance / parent dances: these naturally pull people out of their seats and toward the dance floor.
+3. First dance / parent dances: These naturally pull people out of their seats and toward the dance floor.

 Skip this bridge and you get the dreaded "DJ announces open dancing and nobody moves for three songs" scenario.
 That doesn't happen when the build-up is right.